raghurama123/Biostatistics-CDFD-2026/Readme.md

 https://www.huber.embl.de/msmb/

-The book provides a modern introduction to statistical thinking and data analysis for biological applications, with extensive use of R and Bioconductor.
+The book provides a modern introduction to statistical thinking and data analysis for biological applications, with extensive use of R.